I am fortunate to have spoken with so many leading-edge business and thought leaders.

-- Nothing energizes and liberates people more than the opportunity to shape and create their own future.
+- Nothing energizes and liberates people more than the opportunity to shape and create their future.

-- People long for self-insight and for getting themselves back, which can bring you to a place of appreciating the human condition and your own conditioning.
+- People long for self-insight and for getting themselves back, bringing you to a place of appreciating the human condition and your conditioning.

-- When we are given the opportunity to influence and shape our destiny, it unleashes incredible power, creativity, and resourcefulness.
+- When we are allowed to influence and shape our destiny, it unleashes incredible power, creativity, and resourcefulness.